mtilson/user-data/README.md

 *'User data'* are used to initialize OS during instance creation and can be used both for Clouds and for on-premis deployments.
 For GCP VM the term *'startup scripts'* is used.

-Get more details on how to use *'user data'* in Clouds with the following documentation
+Get more details on how to use *'user data'* in Clouds with the following documentation:
 * [AWS EC2 - Run commands on your Linux instance at launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html)
 * [Google Compute Engine - Startup scripts overview](https://cloud.google.com/compute/docs/instances/startup-scripts)

 ### Directory structure

-*'User data'* are stored as `user-data` scripts using the `OS/app/component/` directory structure consisted with the following aggregation layers
+*'User data'* are stored as `user-data` scripts using the `OS/app/component/` directory structure consisted with the following aggregation layers:
 * `OS` - operation system layer, e.g.: `ubuntu`
 * `app` - application layer, e.g.: `ciscat`
   * for general (*application-agnostic*) components it is possible to use something like `general` as the names for this layer